This page will be expanded soon.

 1981 The Toodyay Shire Council bought Donegan’s Cottage to extend the Showgrounds.
 Harold Donegan was granted tenancy until his death in 1993.
 Blanche had died six months before him.

-Four THS members attended this and were impressed by the City of Wanneroo venues and smooth running of the conference.
+Four THS members attended this most successful conference.
 Speakers were inspiring, including members of long-established families involved in local industries, such as market gardening and lime- burning kilns.
+Those attending were particularly impressed by the City of Wanneroo venues and smooth running of the event.